yaronf/I-D/STAR/draft-ietf-acme-star.md

 ~~~
 {: #figunauthgetstarcert title="Fetching a STAR certificate with unauthenticated GET"}

-The Server SHOULD include the "Cert-Not-Before" and "Cert-Not-After" HTTP headers in the response.
+The Server SHOULD include the "Cert-Not-Before" and "Cert-Not-After" HTTP header fields in the response.
 When they exist, they MUST be equal to the respective fields inside the end-entity certificate.
 Their format is "HTTP-date" as defined in Section 7.1.1.2 of {{RFC7231}}.
 Their purpose is to enable client implementations that do not parse the certificate.

-Following are further clarifications regarding usage of these headers, as per {{RFC7231}} Sec.
+Following are further clarifications regarding usage of these header fields, as per {{RFC7231}} Sec.
 8.3.1.
 All apply to both headers.

-* This header is a single value, not a list.
+* This header field is a single value, not a list.
-* The header is used only in responses to GET, HEAD and POST-as-GET requests, and only for MIME types that
+* The header field is used only in responses to GET, HEAD and POST-as-GET requests, and only for MIME types that
 denote public key certificates.
-* Header semantics are independent of context.
+* Header field semantics are independent of context.
-* The header is not hop-by-hop.
+* The header field is not hop-by-hop.
-* Intermediaries MAY insert or delete the value, but MUST ensure that if present, the header value
+* Intermediaries MAY insert or delete the value;
-equals the corresponding value within the credential.
+* If an intermediary inserts the value, it MUST ensure that the newly added value matches the corresponding value in the certificate.
-* The header is not appropriate for a Vary field.
+* The header field is not appropriate for a Vary field.
-* The header is allowed within message trailers.
+* The header field is allowed within message trailers.
-* The header is not appropriate within redirects.
+* The header field is not appropriate within redirects.
-* The header does not introduce additional security considerations.
+* The header field does not introduce additional security considerations.
 It discloses in a simpler form information
 that is already available inside the credential.

 To improve robustness, the next certificate MUST be made available by the ACME CA at the URL